In situ characterization of laser-induced strong field ionization phenomena: Results

-To comprehensively elucidate the ionization dynamics within the focal volume in both space and time, we solve the system of Eqs. (\ref{Rate_equations}) taking into account measured intensity cross-section of the laser beam in the focus as shown in Fig. \ref{Fig_BeamFocusProfile}, as well as the change of gas jet density along the laser propagation direction within the jet.
+To comprehensively elucidate the ionization dynamics within the focal volume in both space and time, we solve the system of Eqs. (\ref{Rate_equations}) taking into account the measured intensity cross-section of the laser beam in the focus as shown in Fig. \ref{Fig_BeamFocusProfile}, as well as the change of gas jet density along the laser propagation direction within the jet.
 The gas density distribution, $N_0(\vec{r},t=0)$ within the jet has been measured using the laser induced strong-field ionization gas jet tomography \cite{Tchulov_LaserStrongFieldTom_ScRep_2017} by scanning the laser beam across the slice of interest and measuring the ion signal, as depicted in Fig. \ref{Figure_BeamIons_inJet}.
 The spatial intensity distribution of the laser beam couples into the ionization dynamics equations via spatial dependence of respective ionization rates, $W(E(\vec{r},t))$.

 Figure \ref{Figure_space_time_ionization} illustrates the typical ionization dynamics for helium and argon at the focus of a femtosecond laser pulse.
 For this analysis, we assume a typical for a femtosecond laser $f^2(t)=\textrm{sech}^2(t/\tau)$ temporal intensity pulse profile \cite{Zhou_Amplifier_sech2_OL_1995} , with a FWHM pulse duration of 43 fs and pulse energy of 2 mJ.
-The rationale for choosing these pulse parameters will become evident from the discussion below.
-Note that for pulse durations in this range, we can safely assume space-time invariance \cite{Bor_Distortion_Femto_OptCom_1992, Porras_charact_E_field_OL_2009, Attia_space_time_CEP_OE_2022}, i.e. $E(\vec{r}_\bot,t)=E_{peak} \varepsilon(\vec{r}_\bot) f(t)$, where $E_{peak}$ - electric field peak amplitude, $\varepsilon(\vec{r}_\bot)= \sqrt{I_N(\vec{r}_\bot)}$, with $I_N(\vec{r}_\bot)$ - measured (as depicted in Fig. \ref{Fig_BeamFocusProfile}) normalized focused beam intensity distribution.
+The rationale for choosing these pulse parameters becomes evident from the discussion below.
+For pulse durations in this range, we can safely assume space-time invariance \cite{Bor_Distortion_Femto_OptCom_1992, Porras_charact_E_field_OL_2009, Attia_space_time_CEP_OE_2022}, i.e. $E(\vec{r}_\bot,t)=E_{peak} \varepsilon(\vec{r}_\bot) f(t)$, where $E_{peak}$ is the electric field peak amplitude, $\varepsilon(\vec{r}_\bot)= \sqrt{I_N(\vec{r}_\bot)}$, with $I_N(\vec{r}_\bot)$ being the measured (as depicted in Fig. \ref{Fig_BeamFocusProfile}) normalized focused beam intensity distribution.